 CalPERS next looks at whether the employment meets the factors of the common law employment test as articulated by the California Supreme Court in Tieberg v.
-Unemployment Insurance Appeals Board (1970) 2 Cal.3d 943, 949 (Tieberg).
-Under that test, "the most important factor is the right to control the manner and means of accomplishing the result desired.
-If the employer has the authority to exercise complete control, whether or not that right is exercised with respect to all details, an employeremployee relationship exists."
+Unemployment Ins.
+App.
+Bd.
+(1970) 2 Cal.3d 943, 949 (Tieberg).
+According to the Court, "the most important factor is the right to control the manner and means of accomplishing the result desired.
+If the employer has the authority to exercise complete control, whether or not that right is exercised with respect to all details, an employer-employee relationship exists."
 (Ibid.)
-Tieberg further explains, if control may be exercised only as to the result of the work and not the means by which it is accomplished, an independent contractor relationship is established.
+If control may be exercised only as to the result of the work and not the means by which it is accomplished, an independent contractor relationship is established.